Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Mark Whitacre has extensive international business experience, having lived for almost four years in West Germany, working for an international company.
+Mark Whitacre has extensive international business experience, having lived for almost four years in Germany, working for an international company.
 He has also been involved with two international companies in the Southeast Asia market and traveled the region dozens of times.
 Mark's more than two decades of top management experience at Fortune 500 and international companies, as well as his experience with the ADM price-fixing scandal and the FBI, give him a unique, seasoned perspective on leadership in the corporate world.
 Today, the FBI publicly refer to Mark Whitacre as a national hero.
-As Douglas Burris, Chief of U.S. Federal Probation in the Eastern District of Missouri has stated publicly, "The story about Mark Whitacre's redemption and second chance is one of the most inspirational stories of our time."
+As Douglas Burris, Retired Chief of U.S. Federal Probation in the Eastern District of Missouri has stated publicly, "The story about Mark Whitacre's redemption and second chance is one of the most inspirational stories of our time."